jayshah1819/gridwise/docs/about.markdown

 permalink: /about/
 ---

-Gridwise is a JavaScript library that provides high-performance WebGPU compute primitives.
-Our goal is to deliver best-in-class performance while minimizing the code complexity for developers.
+Gridwise is a JavaScript library for WebGPU compute primitives including scan, reduce, and sort.

-The library aims to minimize the code users need to write while handling WebGPU setup details internally.

 View the source code at [github.com/gridwise-webgpu/gridwise](https://github.com/gridwise-webgpu/gridwise).